dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :master_instance_type: m1.small
     :slave_instance_type: m1.small
 :etl:
+  :job_name: SnowPlow ETL # Give your job a name
+  :implementation: hadoop # Or 'hive' for legacy ETL
-  :collector_format: cloudfront
+  :collector_format: cloudfront # Or 'clj-tomcat' for the Clojure Collector
-  :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the serde throwing exceptions
+  :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the ETL throwing exceptions.
+Doesn't work for Hadoop ETL yet
-  :storage_format: redshift # Or 'hive' or 'mysql-infobright'
+  :storage_format: redshift # Or 'hive' or 'mysql-infobright'.
+Doesn't work for Hadoop ETL yet (always outputs redshift format)
 # Can bump the below as SnowPlow releases new versions
 :snowplow:
+  :hadoop_etl_version: 0.1.0 # Version of the Hadoop ETL
-  :serde_version: 0.5.5
+  :serde_version: 0.5.5 # Version of the Hive deserializer
   :hive_hiveql_version: 0.5.7
   :mysql_infobright_hiveql_version: 0.0.8
   :redshift_hiveql_version: 0.0.1